oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 - [Node.js 14+](https://nodejs.org/)
 - [Java 11+](https://sdkman.io)

+If you're on Windows, you may need to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) for some commands to work.

 I recommend using SDKMAN to manage your OpenJDK installations.
 Just run `sdk install java 11.0.2-open` for Java 11 and `sdk install java 17-open` for Java 17.

 **Table of Contents**{: .hide }